siimon/prom-client/README.md

 ##### Geting a single metric for Prometheus displaying

-If you need to output a single metric for Prometheus, you can use `register.getSingleMetric(*name of metric*)`, it will output a string for Prometheus to consume.
+If you need to output a single metric for Prometheus, you can use `register.getSingleMetricAsString(*name of metric*)`, it will output a string for Prometheus to consume.

-##### Getting a single metric object
+##### Getting a single metric

-If you need to get a reference to a previously registered metric, you can use `register.getSingleMetricObject(*name of metric*)`.
+If you need to get a reference to a previously registered metric, you can use `register.getSingleMetric(*name of metric*)`.

 ##### Removing metrics